Blog

 Federal law requires NQTLs applied to MH/SUD benefits to be no more restrictive than those applied to medical benefits.
 Federal law also requires health plans to perform comparative analyses of their NQTLs to demonstrate compliance.
 They must also make these analyses available to certain federal and state authorities.

-• Design and application requirements: The processes, strategies, evidentiary standards, or other factors used in applying an NQTL to MH/SUD benefits would have to be comparable to, and applied no more stringently than, those used in applying the NQTL to medical benefits.
+• Design and application requirements: The processes, strategies, evidentiary standards, or other factors used in applying an NQTL to MH/SUD benefits must be comparable to, and applied no more stringently than, those used in applying the NQTL to medical benefits.

-• Relevant data evaluation requirements: Plans would be required to collect, evaluate, and consider the impact of relevant data on access to MH/SUD benefits as compared to medical benefits.
-If the data reveal material differences in access, the plan would be required to take reasonable action to address these differences and ensure compliance.
+• Relevant data evaluation requirements: Plans must collect, evaluate, and consider the impact of relevant data on access to MH/SUD benefits as compared to medical benefits.
+If the data reveal material differences in access, the plan will be required to take reasonable action to address these differences and ensure compliance.

 Skip to content